 She is married to Richard Pengelly, who is a top civil servant in the Department of Health in Northern Ireland.

 During the campaign, she received the endorsement of the three biggest loyalist paramilitary organisations.
+The DUP said it did not accept their support.

-Although the DUP said it did not accept their support, in her acceptance speech, Mrs Little-Pengelly thanked those who came out to vote for her, singling out several loyalist working class areas such as Taughmonagh and Donegall Pass.
+In her acceptance speech, Mrs Little-Pengelly thanked those who came out to vote for her, singling out several loyalist working class areas such as Taughmonagh and Donegall Pass.

 Her father Noel Little was one of three men arrested in Paris in April 1989, along with a South African diplomat and an arms dealer.

 Little was given a suspended sentence and fined for his part in a loyalist intelligence plot.

 Mrs Little-Pengelly has said she has "unconditional" love for her father and that "just because someone may have a past should not mean you cannot have a future".